-What are The Factors Influencing Demand | thouSense
+What are the Factors Influencing Demand | thouSense

 Demand is a key concept in economics that refers to how much of a good or service people want and are willing to buy at a certain price.
 Understanding the factors influencing demand is essential for businesses and governments.
 It helps predict future trends, also known as demand forecasting, and make smart decisions.
 This blog will explore the various factors that affect demand clearly and simply.